 So unless you’ve been living under a rock for the past week (or you know, don’t follow me on social media) you’ll know that this week I sat my theory test and passed it first time!

-I can’t explain how happy and hyper I still am about this, I’d been panicking about it for nearly a month and honestly expected myself to fail.
-Thats not because I thought I would as such, its just a coping technique I use to make sure I don’t become overconfident and also stops depression taking over if I do fail at something for whatever reason.
+I can’t explain how happy I am about this, I think I’m still in shock!
+I’d been panicking about it for nearly a month and honestly expected myself to fail.
+Thats not because I thought I would as such, its just a coping technique I use to make sure I don’t become overconfident and also stops depression taking over if I do fail at something.

-This is going to be the first part of a two part post.
-In this one I’m only going to write about what to expect when going in for your theory and how it all works.
-I’m mainly writing this for people like me who have anxiety in new situations and would find it helpful to know exactly what to expect but hopefully other people will find it interesting to read too.
+I’m mainly writing this post for people like me, who have anxiety in new situations and would find it helpful to know exactly what to expect; but hopefully other people will find it interesting to read too.

 To book your theory you need to go online to the Gov.UK website and follow the instructions on there for finding your closest centre and the days/times available.
 You’ll need your provisional licence with you when you do this so make sure you have it on you before you start.